jhpyle/docassemble/_docs/installation.md

 destination d_net { tcp("log.example.local" port(514) log_fifo_size(1000)); };
 {% endhighlight %}

+# <a name="setup_email"></a>Setting up the e-mail server

+If you want to use the [e-mail receiving] feature, you need to set up the e-mail server so that connects with **docassemble**.
+Do the following as `root`:

+{% highlight bash %}
+cp ./docassemble/Docker/config/exim4-router /etc/exim4/conf.d/router/101_docassemble
+cp ./docassemble/Docker/config/exim4-filter /etc/exim4/docassemble-filter
+cp ./docassemble/Docker/config/exim4-main /etc/exim4/conf.d/main/01_docassemble
+cp ./docassemble/Docker/config/exim4-acl /etc/exim4/conf.d/acl/29_docassemble
+cp ./docassemble/Docker/config/exim4-update /etc/exim4/update-exim4.conf.conf
+update-exim4.conf
+{% endhighlight %}

+This causes incoming e-mails to be filtered through `/usr/share/docassemble/webapp/process-email.sh`, which saves the e-mail to a temporary file and then runs the `docassemble.webapp.process_email` module on the temporary file.

+Configuring the e-mail receiving feature also involves:

+* Setting the MX record for your domain (e.g. `help.example.com`) so that e-mails sent to addresses ending with `@help.example.com` will be directed to the **docassemble** server.
+* Setting the [`incoming mail domain`] directive in the [configuration] to this domain (`help.example.com`).
+* Editing the firewall rules protecting the **docassemble** server so that incoming port 25 ([SMTP]) is open.
+* Ensuring that no other application on the server is using port 25.

+Note that sending e-mail and receiving e-mail usually require separate [SMTP] servers.
+To set up e-mail sending, see the [`mail`] directive in the [configuration].
+(Most cloud hosting services allow servers to receive e-mail, but restrict servers' ability to send e-mail.)

 # Connecting to other external services

 To obtain the full benefit of **docassemble**, you will need to obtain